 Sales opportunities don't just spring up out of thin air.
-You have to uncover them.
-If you aren't prepared to ask the right questions, they could be precious opportunities lost.
+You have to uncover them during discovery.
+Sometimes you need to help the client uncover them.
+Either way, if you aren't prepared to ask the right questions, and if you don’t have the correct focus when asking those questions, they could be precious opportunities lost.

 Finding the problem will lead you to the best solution for your client.
 Here are four important reminders when uncovering leads.

 People like doing business with people they know, like and trust.
 People also like and trust people that communicate “well” with them.
 Determine which communication style your client has and then adjust your style to match theirs.
 Let the prospect know the purpose of your questions - they should see that you’re trying to genuinely understand their business and determine if there’s a solution you can offer.
 They might also soften a bit when they hear you describe problems that you have solved for your other clients.